robkellen/Calendar/README.md

 ## Languages & Framework

-This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
+This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery and Bootstrap.

 ## Screenshot of functioning App